 Pro-tip: This trip takes about 7 hours.

 If you live in North County or can get to North County easily, you can take Metrolink from Oceanside to LAX Union Station.

 Metrolink is a business commuter train.
 So it’s pretty bare bones and doesn’t offer Wi-Fi.

 Pro-tip: You buy a weekend day pass for $10.

 If you’re flying on the weekend, Metrolink is the second cheapest option if you’re want to travel between Los Angeles and San Diego.

 If you can’t find a buddy who’s willing to schlep you to LAX and then endure the drive back home, then Amtrak is your guy.
-You’ll take the Pacific Surfliner from San Diego to LAX.
+You’ll take the Pacific Surfliner from San Diego to LAX Union Station.